roots/bud/packages/extension-wordpress-manifests/README.md

 ## Overview

 When `@roots/bud-entrypoints` and `@roots/bud-wordpress-externals` are used together it is necessary to refer to multiple manifests in order to handle assets.
-This extension provides both extensions and merges their manifest outputs.
+This extension merges their manifest outputs.

 ## Installation